 Everyone needs a dose of inspiration from time to time.
-Women in tech especially need a network of role models and a strong community of fellow tech ladies to offer support and insights--and Twitter can be a great way for aspiring women programmers of all backgrounds to find just that.
-The platform is chock full of diverse tech industry folks willing to share their knowledge and experiences on a regular basis.
+Women, trans, and nonbinary individuals in tech especially need a network of role models and a strong community to offer support and insights—and Twitter can be a great way for aspiring women+-identifying programmers of all backgrounds to find just that.
+The platform is chock-full of diverse tech industry folks willing to share their knowledge and experiences on a regular basis.

-We recently shed some light on the Chicago civic tech community and today we’re following up with a feature on some of the city’s top cis and trans women programmers.
-Read about these 15 ladies, and then give them a follow on Twitter.
+We recently shed some light on the Chicago-area civic tech community, and today we’re following up with a feature on some of the city’s top cis and trans women programmers.
+Read about these 16 women+-identifying programmers, and then give them a follow on Twitter.

-Brittney Braxton is a software developer at Edovo, a platform that delivers education and communication services to those affected by incarceration.
-She initially graduated from the University of Michigan with a psychology degree before being inspired to follow her passion and, like many would-be developers, enroll in a coding bootcamp.
-Braxton is committed to the representation of marginalized groups in tech and now organizes for People of Color Code and Write/Speak/Code.
+Brittney Braxton is a software developer at Duo Security, a company that combines security expertise with a user-centered philosophy to provide two-factor authentication, endpoint remediation and secure single sign-on tools.
+She initially graduated from the University of Michigan with a psychology degree before following her passion and, like many would-be developers, enrolling in a coding bootcamp.
+Braxton is committed to the representation of marginalized groups in tech and now organizes for the People of Color Code meetup and Write/Speak/Code.

 Veronica Buitron is co-founder and CTO of Tango Code, a custom web and mobile app development agency.
 As a leading woman in tech, Buitron is passionate about promoting diversity in the industry.
-To this end, she has collaborated with Chicago-based incubator 1871 and the Metropolitan Chicago YWCA to create 3D (Developing Digital Diversity), an eight-week course that teaches mobile app development to women, minorities, and veterans.
-Buitron has recently been announced as an official member of the Forbes Technology Council for 2019.
+To this end, she has collaborated with Chicago-based incubator 1871 and the Metropolitan Chicago YWCA to create 3D (Developing Digital Diversity), an eight-week course that teaches mobile app development to children.
+Buitron was also an official 2019 member of the Forbes Technology Council.

 Naomi Ceder is an open-source development manager at Blick Art Materials.
 Outside of her day job, Ceder is an elected fellow of the Python Software Foundation and serves as chair of its board of directors.
 She is also the co-founder and organizer of Trans*Code, a hack day for trans people and allies in the UK.
 As you’ll see from her tweets, Ceder is a huge advocate for Python and for greater inclusion in tech.
 She continues to speak internationally on both subjects and has been doing so for more than 15 years.